-I built a fire in the wood stove, and in its twinkle, my girls and I took in the wonder of our beautiful freshly watered Christmas tree.
-Its glow tunneled into all of the corners of the room, mining into all of the nooks of our hearts and minds.
+I built a fire in the wood stove and, in its twinkle, my girls and I took in the wonder of our beautiful, freshly watered Christmas tree.
+Its glow tunneled into all the corners of the room, mining into the nooks of our hearts and minds.
 Instead of it feeling bereft of life, its presence felt like a gentle zephyr of radiant magic bound by family and togetherness, of hard and of soft work, of heartbreak and of love.

 Our day’s events — it’d had some challenge.
 Some hilarity.
 Some thoughtful moments.
 And this, I’ve learned, is how it goes.